xStarbound/xStarbound/doc/lua/player.md

 In addition to the identity callbacks above, the following getters and setters may be used to get and set various items in the player's humanoid identity.

+**Notes:** A few notes:

-**Notes:** Any `nil` or unspecified value is ignored, *unless* it's an image path, in which case the image path is cleared.
-Invalid species names and genders — for reference, valid genders are `"male"` and `"female"` — are ignored and will log an error.
+- Any `nil` or unspecified value is ignored, *unless* it's an image path, in which case the image path is cleared.
+- Invalid species names and genders — for reference, valid genders are `"male"` and `"female"` — are ignored and will log an error.
+- The "favourite colour" is the one used for the beams and highlights of "beam" items like the matter manipulator.
+The beams, but not the highlights, are affected by the alpha (fourth) value.

 **Personality:** A `Personality` table looks like this: